apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 Restoring your Humanity is an important function of the Reliquaries.
 As you die, your humanity is sapped from you based on the Fever level you held when you died.
 As your Humanity slips from you, you are subjected to increasingly detrimental effects to your Stamina and Mana pools.
 If your Humanity is ever completely lost, your story ends.

-Characters can restore their humanity at most Earthen Reliquaries by sacrificing a **Memory of the Past**.
+Characters can restore their humanity at Earthen Reliquaries by sacrificing a **Memory**.
 These are fragments of other lives and distant times.
 The reliquaries grant you a glimpse of their old lives on your first visit to every shrine, and there are certain entities in the world of Enderal that possess memories powerful enough to sacrifice should you be able to overcome their challenge.

 .. _deathSaving-reference-lable:

 Saving
 ^^^^^^
 Players will quickly notice that the settings menu no longer offers a ``Save`` function.
 The Earthen Reliquaries operate as your save points.
 Everytime you back out from an Earthen Reliquary's menu your game will be automatically saved.
-This usually only takes a moment, but could stretch slightly longer as you progress in the game. **Please do not close the game while it is saving.**
+This usually only takes a moment and you will recieve a notification when the game has completed saving. **Please do not close the game while it is saving.**

 The game also autosaves your progress every minute, making sure that you don't lose any progress should you need to log off without a shrine near.
 When you load your game after this, it will still spawn you at the last shrine you activated, however you will have all the progress you accomplished still standing, and will only need to find your way back to the location you logged out from.

-While engaging in the story path (major quests), and not simply exploring and doing side quests, it is recommended to log out after a shrine-save due to the way that scripting can affect autosaves.

 .. _Combat-reference-lable: